frankalcantara/frankalcantara.github.io/_posts/2024-10-01-1-introduction.md

 We'll break down loops, recursive algorithms, and how different complexity classes shape performance.
 We'll also look at space complexity and memory use, which matter when handling large datasets.

-**One major cause of slow algorithms is having multiple nested loops that run over the input data.** The more nested loops there are, the slower the algorithm gets.
+_One major cause of slow algorithms is having multiple nested loops that run over the input data_.
+The more nested loops there are, the slower the algorithm gets.
 With $k$ nested loops, the time complexity rises to $O(n^k)$.
 Alright, I lied.
 There is a little bit of math.

 For instance, the time complexity of the following  code fragment is $O(n)$: